The idea of retiring in another country may be appealing, but don’t do so before weighing how living abroad will affect your lifestyle and finances.

 Most countries have taxation agreements with the U.S., says Peddicord.
 The breakdown of taxation depends on the treaty in place and your income.
 In the case of earned or investment income, taxation can be complicated, since the U.S. may impose taxes on both your U.S. income and income earned abroad.

 3. Will you be comfortable with another language and culture?

 Part of the fun of retiring abroad is learning new customs and languages, but not everyone is up to the challenge.
 You should plan a visit to any country where you’re thinking of retiring to find out how you’d like living there.
 If you expect to get by on English alone, you may be disappointed.

-“The language barrier is often a challenge, particularly if you’re in an area where there is little English spoken,” said David B. Wright, an American living in Progreso, on Mexico’s Yucatan Peninsula, who writes about the community on his website, lifeinprogreso.com.
+“The language barrier is often a challenge, particularly if you’re in an area where there is little English spoken,” says David B. Wright, an American living in the city of Progreso, on Mexico’s Yucatan Peninsula, who writes about the community on his website, Life in Progreso.
 Some Americans who live abroad avoid the language barrier by spending most of their time in tourist areas, where English commonly is spoken.

 People who aren’t willing to experiment with native foods will often find it hard to replicate their U.S. diet, Wright adds.
 For example, it may be a challenge to create an American-style Thanksgiving dinner in a place where turkeys and other traditional ingredients aren’t commonly available.

 4. How much will you miss friends and family in the U.S.?